 Bars at Anse Chastanet – The bars at the Treehouse Restaurant and the Trou Au Diable are open daily.
 They offer a great variety of delicious cocktails, beers, wines and spirits including single malt whiskeys, along with apertifs and post-dinner drinks.

 Afternoon tea is served daily in the Treehouse Bar (The Pitit Piton) from 3:30pm – 5:30pm to coincide with a menu of afternoon snacks at both bars.

 Things to Do

-Spa facilities are abundant at Anse Chastanet, with the Kai en Ciel and Kai Belte facilities, as well as the private Kai Mer cottage.
+Several spas are also available at Anse Chastanet, with the Kai en Ciel and Kai Belte facilities, as well as the private Kai Mer cottage.
 You may choose to have one of the extensive list of treatments and massages performed in the comfort of your room or suite, or in one of the several dedicated spa areas around the resort.
 Treatments are available 8:30am – 8:00pm

 Anse Chastanet does not allow children under the age of 10 years old except for the summer months of July, August and September, when children from the age of 6 years old are accepted.
 During these months up to 2 children can stay for free when sharing with their parents.
-At other times there is a nightly charge for each child staying with parents.
+A nightly charge will apply for children over 2.

 There are no dedicated kids or teens clubs at Anse Chastanet, but those guests old enough to enjoy the includes activities are more than welcome to do so.